Disclosure: TheBestVPN is reader-supported. When you buy a VPN through links on our site, we may earn commissions. Learn more.

 Tor is known for adding an extra layer of privacy to your browsing sessions.
 Random relay points are set up to help redirect and conceal your true location.

-BlackVPN How does Tor works?
+BlackVPN How does Tor work?

 Just because they offer all of these options doesn’t mean they always work flawlessly.